How to Get Useful Care in a World of Short Medical Appointments

 Short appointments don't have to mean rushed, superficial care.
 Learn strategies for finding longer appointments and using short visits strategically.

-- using the short-visit structure strategically when longer time isn’t available.
+• using the short-visit structure carefully when longer time isn’t available.

 This Field Note helps you navigate both approaches.